CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab02-gettingstarted.md

 ## Architecture

-The lab architecture demonstrates how an Azure AI Foundry project supports generative AI development and integration:
+The lab architecture demonstrates how Azure AI Foundry supports generative AI model exploration, deployment, and testing:

-1. **Azure AI Foundry Resource**: Created in the Azure portal, this resource connects to Azure AI services and hosts deployed models such as gpt-4.1.
+1. **Azure AI Foundry Resource**: Provisioned through the Azure portal, this resource connects to Azure AI services and hosts deployed models such as gpt-4.1 and Phi-4-mini-instruct.

-2. **Azure AI Foundry Project**: A workspace where you deploy and manage the gpt-4.1 model, configure project settings, and access endpoints and keys for application integration.
+2. **Azure AI Foundry Project**: A workspace where models are deployed and managed, project settings are configured, and endpoints and authorization keys are accessed for application integration.

-3. **Chat Playground Interface**: A built-in tool within Azure AI Foundry that allows you to test your deployed model, provide custom instructions, send queries, and analyze responses before integrating the model into applications.
+3. **Chat Playground Interface**: An interactive environment within the project that allows you to test deployed models, provide system instructions, submit queries, analyze responses, and compare model performance.

 ## Architecture Diagram